athomasq/athomasq.github.io/navigation/about.md

 * If you don't blow your own trumpet, it shall remain unblown.
     - (I struggle with this)
 * Big dreams, sincerity and enthusiasm are all good things.
+* Be ambitious in the service of abundance, not insecurity.
 * Cynics appear smart, but optimists change the world.

 <br/>